Oluwasola1/aws-terraform-eks-foundation/README.md

 networking layer and a working Amazon EKS (Kubernetes) cluster from scratch using Terraform — then deploys a sample application onto it with Helm.

+This is Project 1 of a 3-part DevOps portfolio series:
+1. **AWS Terraform + EKS Foundation** ← you are here
+2. CI/CD Pipeline with GitHub Actions (deploys onto this cluster)
+3. Observability Stack with Prometheus + Grafana (monitors this cluster)

 ## Architecture

 ![Architecture diagram](diagrams/architecture.svg)